bsorrentino/bsorrentino/_draft/swift-generate-references-table-from-code.md

 1. verify if it is a link
 1. if yes then store it in a reference list

-## A Swift MacOS Comment Parser Application
+## A Swift MacOS Comment Parser Desktop Application

 As said my first implementation is in [Swift] as a MacOS desktop application based on [SwiftUI] framework.
 Below I'll share with you the main parts of the implementation